MEDIARITHMICS/chef-collectd/README.md

+This is a fork of https://github.com/miah/chef-collectd.
+This repository is no longer available but we currently have a dependency on it, hence this (temporary) fork.

 DEPRECATION NOTICE

 I am no longer working on this cookbook.
 If you find it useful fork it.
 Issues are closed.